Nchrist89/In-Command/README.md

 [Favicon.io](https://favicon.io/) - To create favicon.

 [Am I responsive](http://ami.responsivedesign.is/) - To show the website image across a range of devices.

-[Audacity](https://www.audacityteam.org/) - To rip the audio file from Youtube.
-The soundtrack used for the game.

 ## Deployment and local development